 According to ancient tradition, during the reign of the Emperor Domitian, Saint John was once given a cup of poisoned wine, but he blessed the cup and the poison rose out of the cup in the form of a serpent.
 Saint John then drank the wine with no ill effect.

-A chalice with a serpent signifying the powerless poison is one of his symbols, so that the image of Saint John with the poisoned chalice is still seen above the main gate of Saint John’s College, Cambridge (right, photograph: Patrick Comerford).
+A chalice with a serpent signifying the powerless poison is one of his symbols, so that the image of Saint John with the poisoned chalice is still seen above the main gate of Saint John’s College, Cambridge.

 Domitian banished Saint John into the isle of Patmos.
 It was during this period that John experienced those heavenly visions which he recorded in the Book of Revelation in the year 96.
-The Book of Revelation tells us that its author was on the island of Patmos “for the word of God and for the testimony of Jesus” when he was received this revelation in a cave (see Revelation 1:9, one of the appointed readings in the Church of Ireland lectionary for yesterday [8 December 2015]).
+The Book of Revelation tells us that its author was on the island of Patmos “for the word of God and for the testimony of Jesus” when he was received this revelation in a cave (see Revelation 1: 9, one of the appointed readings in the Church of Ireland lectionary for yesterday [8 December 2015]).